 Liz Thomas is an award-winning writer and Editor-in-Chief of Treeline Review.
-Liz came to Treeline Review from Wirecutter, the New York Times’ product review site, where she was a staff writer.
+Liz came to Treeline Review from Wirecutter, the New York Times’ product review site, where she was a staff on the outdoor team.
 She was previously guest editor at Backpacker Magazine, where she is currently the columnist of “Ask a Thru-hiker” and instructor of the online class, Thru-hiking 101.
 Her first book, Long Trails Mastering the Art of the Thru-hike, was the recipient of the the National Outdoor Book Award for Best Instructional Book called by judges destined to become the “Bible of the Sport.”
-Liz has talked gear on Good Morning America (TV), The Wall Street Journal, Men’s Journal, Women’s Health, Gizmodo, Yahoo!News, Outside Magazine, and Buzzfeed.
+Liz has talked gear on Good Morning America (TV), in The Wall Street Journal, Men’s Journal, Women’s Health, Gizmodo, Yahoo!News, Outside Magazine, and Buzzfeed.
 She represented the sport of hiking at President Obama’s Great American Outdoors Initiative Outdoor Nation Listening Session in New York City.
 Liz’s speaking engagements have included colleges and universities including Yale and MIT and on Capitol Hill.
 She’s also spoken at national leadership conferences for the Trust for Public Land, American Hiking Society, and BikeTexas.
 Liz is based in Los Angeles, California, where she spends her “free time” writing a waterfall hiking guidebook to Southern California.